 Personal contacts and networking is consistently the largest single source of accepted jobs for Virginia Tech graduates.

 We ask each academic year's graduates, and 18% - 45% of grads got their jobs through networking contacts and referrals (this varies by year and by undergraduate college and major).

 Technology is great and is an essential tool in recruiting, hiring, and the job search.
-It is essential to carefully follow instructions for applying for jobs online.
+It is critical to carefully follow instructions for applying for jobs online.
 Technology does not replace personal interaction.
 Before you get hired, people need to get to know you.
 Networking is a way of getting to know people, and getting people to know you — and to view you favorably if you do it correctly.
 Note that real networking is relationship-building, not just making online connections with people who don't know you.

 Networking is different from applying for jobs — but it can lead to one.